holidayextras/generator-ui-component/generators/app/templates/README.md

 Note this will *not* bundle React.
 It will assume that's in scope to use in your project already.

+## Running the tests
+Once generated, you can run a components tests with:

+`npm test`

+Tests are written using [Jest](https://facebook.github.io/jest/).

 ## Parameters

 ## Example